Implementation, Limitation & Benefits of EDI – A Simplistic Guide

 While countless businesses enjoy the benefits of EDI, some companies are still cautious to try it out due to the following limitations of EDI.

-It is true that EDI provides massive cost savings benefits but for small businesses re-designing and implementing software applications to fit in EDI into current applications can be quite costly.
-Such limitations of EDI must be considered if you plan on implementing such system.
+EDI indeed provides massive cost savings benefits, but for small businesses, re-designing and implementing software applications to fit EDI into current applications can be pretty costly.
+Such limitations of EDI must be considered if you plan on implementing such a system.

 2. Electronic System Safety